rahulcs754/a-translator/README.md

-# banana-translater
+# Minion Speak
- this is translate language to another language
+ This is a translator that translate one language to anther language